pnakule/ephemeral-messaging-system-aws/README.md

 > To reduce AWS cost, this infrastructure runs only for 1 hour daily using EventBridge + Lambda automation.
 > Because of this, generated links may not work outside the scheduled runtime window.

+> The live deployment architecture used for this demo was redesigned for cost optimization and operational learning.
+> Detailed deployment notes are available in [LIVE-ARCHITECTURE.md](LIVE-ARCHITECTURE.md).

 ---

 ## Architecture Diagram